The power of paid ads is unbelievable if you use them right.

 2. Have a decent foundation of on-brand content on your existing page.

-This isn’t necessarily a one-size-fits-all thing but from my experience, it’s been important.
-When I first started putting dollars behind my digital marketing content or my podcast episodes, I wasn’t getting a lot of follows or engagement.
-When I asked myself why, I simply clicked on my own ad and pretended I was the user.
+This isn’t necessarily a one-size-fits-all thing but from our experience, it’s been important.
+When we first started putting dollars behind Brick Media digital marketing content, we weren’t getting a lot of follows or engagement.
+When we asked ourselves why, we simply clicked on our ads and pretended we were the user.

 3. Have a specific budget set aside.

 If you don’t have a budget for paid ads, you can either end up spending too little or too much.
 If you are afraid to pull the trigger, you will probably end up doing $5 or $10 on a few posts and expecting a big impact.
 On the other end, people can get very excited and start spending $15 here, $50 there, $100 on a post you really thought was good, etc. and it adds up quick.

 What you should do is come up with a number (we recommend monthly) and not going over that amount until you have results to prove you should.
 If you’re unsure of the number to work with, it depends a lot on the platform and what the current competition in your industry is.